Pop Art was a style of modern art in the 1960's that used the imagery of mass-media, mass-production and mass-culture.

 Oldenburg found his inspiration in the imagery of consumer merchandise, "I am for Kool-art, 7-UP art, Pepsi-art, Sunshine art, 39 cents art, 15 cents art, Vatronol Art, Dro-bomb art, Vam art, Menthol art, L & M art, Ex-lax art, Venida art, Heaven Hill art, Pamryl art, San-o-med art, Rx art, 9.99 art, Now art, New art, How art, Fire sale art, Last Chance art, Only art, Diamond art, Tomorrow art, Franks art, Ducks art, Meat-o-rama art."
 In 1961 he opened 'the Store' where he sold plaster replicas of fast foodstuff and junk merchandise whose crudely painted surfaces were an obvious parody of Abstract Expressionism.
 He used the front shop of 'The Store' as a gallery while he replenished his stock from his studio in the back shop.

 Oldenburg's work is full of humorous irony and contradiction: on one hand he makes hard objects like a bathroom sink out soft sagging vinyl, while on the other he makes soft objects like a cheeseburger out of hard painted plaster.
-He also subverts the relative size of objects by taking small items like the spoon and cherry above and recreating them on an architectural scale.
+He also subverts the relative size of objects by taking small items like a spoon and cherry and recreating them on an architectural scale.
 He said, "I like to take a subject and deprive it of its function completely."
-By undermining the form, scale and function of an object Oldenburg contradicts its meaning and forces the spectator to reassess its presence.
+By undermining the form, scale and function of an object, Oldenburg contradicts its meaning and forces the spectator to reassess its presence.
 When you see his large scale public works in their environmental settings, they have a powerful surrealist quality like Gulliver at Brobdingnag.

 'The Beatles - Sgt Pepper's Album Cover, 1967 (record sleeve)